 First Aid Kits

-Invercargill turfs - located outside the kitchen door on top of the ice fridge
+Invercargill turfs - located under the TV in the clubrooms

-Gore Turf - located on the bench in the pavilion
+Gore Turf - located on the bench in the old pavilion

 Invercargill Turfs- the nearest one is located at Balmoral Lodge Motel 265 Tay St 03 219-9050.